What is osteoarthritis?

 What causes osteoarthritis?

 Heredity.
-Slight joint defects or double-jointedness (laxity) and genetic defects may contribute to the development of osteoarthritis.
+Slight joint defects or double-jointedness (laxity) and genetic defects may contribute to osteoarthritis.

-Obesity.
-Excessive weight can put undue stress on such joints as the knees over time.
+Excess weight.
+Being overweight or obese can put stress on such joints as the knees over time.

 Injury or overuse.
-Significant injury to a joint, such as the knee, can later result in osteoarthritis.
-Injury may also result from repeated overuse or misuse over a period of time.
+Severe injury to a joint, such as the knee, can lead to osteoarthritis.
+Injury may also result from overuse or misuse over time.

 What are the symptoms of osteoarthritis?